sauravbiswasiupr/HydraGrep/README.md

 Inspiration
 -----------

-The name HydraParser is inspired by the Greek Mythological beast called Hydra which was a serpentine monster with many heads.
+The name HydraGrep is inspired by the Greek Mythological beast called Hydra which was a serpentine monster with many heads.
 The heads are analogous to the many threads it uses to run the scans.